Opendigitalradio/dablin/README.md

 In addition to the respective button, the GTK GUI version also allows the keyboard shortcut `m` to toggle muting the audio.

+### Secondary component audio services

+Some ensembles may contain audio services that consist of additional "sub services" called secondary components, in addition to the primary component.
+That secondary components can initially be selected by using `-x` in addition to `-s`.

+In the GTK version in the service list such components are shown prefixed with `» ` (e.g. `» BBC R5LiveSportX`).
+Meanwhile the related primary component is suffixed with ` »` (e.g. `BBC Radio 5 Live »`).

 ## Status output